bearitt/COSC310Project/README.md

 Contains mostly garbage code not necessary for implementation.
 A playground for us to experiment with methods in other classes.

+### POS
+Contains one method, getPOS.
+Takes a string input and uses the Stanford NLP library to analyze the words in the input and return an ArrayList containing the part of speech values for each word in the input.

 ## Features
 * __Extra topic:__ _Daily Specials_